s0l0ist/node-seal/README.md

 - `RelinKeys` used to extend the number of homomorphic evaluations on a given cipher
 - `GaloisKeys` used to perform matrix rotations on a cipher

-Currently, this library only supports the generation of `RelinKeys` and `GaloisKeys`.
-At this time, the idea is to generate these keys and share them with a 3rd party where they could be used in an untrusted execution environment.
+You may generate and share `RelinKeys` and `GaloisKeys` with a 3rd party where they could be used in an untrusted execution environment.
 You may also share the `PublicKey` as the name implies.
 This allows 3rd parties to perform homomorphic evaluations on the ciphers that were encrypted by the `SecretKey`.
 Never share your `SecretKey` unless you _want_